 - She did not complete high school.

-- Parents did not complete any schooling beyond high school.
+- Her parents did not complete any schooling beyond high school.

 - Birth mother is on welfare.